-A recent study that is most closely related to our work, and which has also given a comprehensive survey on passive fingerprinting methods, can be found in [29].
+A recent study that is most closely related to our work, and which has also given a comprehensive survey on passive fingerprinting methods, can be found in [30].
 The authors have employed OS fingerprinting methods in the environment of wireless networks.
-Besides using the three basic TCP/IP stacks (i.e., TTL, window size, and initial SYN packet size), the authors suggested also using the user-agent information in HTTP request headers and communication with OS-specific domains can be usable in large dynamic networks [29].
-As shown in Table II, the average accuracy of OS classification using the TCP/IP parameters reported in [29] is 80.88%.
-Zhang et al.'s paper on OS detection [56] utilizes only one machine learning technique namely Support Vector Machine (SVM).
-However, the testing error rate of identifying some of the OSes e.g., Mac, Cisco, FreeBSD, and OpenBSD is 25.80%, 24.22%, 17.71%, and 15.85% respectively [56].
+Besides using the three basic TCP/IP stacks (i.e., TTL, window size, and initial SYN packet size), the authors suggested also using the user-agent information in HTTP request headers and communication with OS-specific domains can be usable in large dynamic networks [30].
+As shown in Table II, the average accuracy of OS classification using the TCP/IP parameters reported in [30] is 80.88%.
+Zhang et al.'s paper on OS detection [57] utilizes only one machine learning technique namely Support Vector Machine (SVM).
+However, the testing error rate of identifying some of the OSes e.g., Mac, Cisco, FreeBSD, and OpenBSD is 25.80%, 24.22%, 17.71%, and 15.85% respectively [57].
 Aksoy et al. [2] have employed genetic algorithms for identifying packet features suitable for OS classification based on the analysis of the network TCP/IP packets using machine learning algorithms.
 However, most of these previous works use the basic actual TCP/IP features for evaluating passive OS fingerprinting.
 Besides, we believe that these tools have the inability to extract all possible OS-specific features for passively fingerprinting the underlying OSes.
-For example, OS-specific Domain Name System (DNS) queries [6], inspecting Dynamic Host Configuration Protocol (DHCP) options [27], etc.
+Examples of those features include OS-specific Domain Name System (DNS) queries [6], Dynamic Host Configuration Protocol (DHCP) options [28], etc.

 In contrast, what separates our contribution in this paper from the other previous related works is that our tool supports a wider range of TCP/IP network stack features.
 As shown in Figure 2, the main goal of our work presented here is to combine these basic TCP/IP features that are the basis of OS fingerprinting with the underlying TCP variant by leveraging both machine learning and deep learning techniques.
 This contribution remains largely unexplored and is not used by existing OS fingerprinting techniques.
 Detecting the implementation of a TCP variant passively is a challenging task and this, we believe, is the reason why no previous works use it to passively fingerprint remote and local OSes.
-However, in our case, we already have a general solution for this difficulty presented in our previous works [17, 18, 19].
+However, in our case, we already have a general solution for this difficulty presented in our previous works [18, 19, 20].
 The reason why we focus on the implementations of the underlying TCP variant as a feature in our OS classifier model is due to the fact that different OSes are doing slightly different implementations of TCP.
 Hence, we believe that passively observing the network-level characteristics found in TCP packets can give us more information about the remote computer's underlying OS.
 We further believe that this will also help us to explore in detail the long-term characteristics of TCP traffic.
-To the best of our knowledge, this is the first study that reports the potential of the underlying TCP feature in boosting significantly the accuracy of passive OS fingerprinting using machine learning and deep learning techniques.
+To the best of our knowledge, this is the first study that sheds light on the potential of the underlying TCP variant feature in boosting significantly the accuracy of passive OS fingerprinting using machine learning and deep learning techniques.
+The classification performance of our machine learning and deep learning approaches in comparison with other state-of-the-art tools for passive OS fingerprinting, such as p0f [56], is presented in Table XVI.